Skip to main content

 Deleting a Key

-Click Delete to remove an SSH key from the project.
+Click Delete to remove an SSH key from the workspace.

 Deleting an SSH key from Runcrate does not remove it from currently running instances.
 It only prevents the key from being added to future deployments.